doug-martin/goqu/docs/selecting.md

 `goqu` also supports scanning into multiple structs.
 In the example below we define a `Role` and `User` struct that could both be used individually to scan into.
 However, you can also create a new struct that adds both structs as fields that can be populated in a single query.

-**NOTE** When calling `ScanStruct` without a select already defined it will automatically only `SELECT` the columns found in the struct
+**NOTE** When calling `ScanStruct` without a select already defined it will automatically only `SELECT` the columns found in the struct, omitting any that are tagged with `db:"-"`

  ```go
 type Role struct {